- No products in the cart.

-Patrick, originally from Morganton, NC has been building banjos since 2005.
+Patrick (he/him), originally from Morganton, NC has been building banjos since 2005.
 He built his first banjo under the guidance of Luthier Charlie Glen while a Geography and Appropriate Technology student at Appalachian State University.
 Having a great interest and deep respect for Appalachian culture, he has studied and worked with luthiers and crafts people from Boone to Brasstown.
 With an engineering eye and high standard for structural and aesthetic quality, Patrick draws from the traditionalism & innovative spirit of the mountain folk to create beautiful looking and rich sounding instruments that make his mentors (and customers) proud.
-In 2014 Patrick started Balsam Banjoworks as a separate banjo parts and accessaries company providing quality, American made hardware to banjo builders all over the world.
+In 2014 Patrick started Balsam Banjoworks as a separate banjo parts and accessories company providing quality, American made hardware to banjo builders all over the world.

 Adam (he/him) worked with Pisgah Banjos for several years since 2014.
 Patrick and Adam met briefly in college while at Appalachian State University and then again working for the same solar company in Asheville.
 When in the shop, he brings a fun spirit and loves to help others fine tune their process.
 He's a quality control type of guy and loves the details.
 When he's not at work, Adam is going downhill on his mountain bike, playing rock-n-roll with his hand built semi hollow guitar and matching amp, hiking with his wife, Alyssa.